3.2 Your own career narrative

-- Which are the key bits of the story?
+- Which are the key parts of my story?

-- Which bits might jar for this audience and be better summarised, left out or reframed?
+- Which parts might jar for this audience and be better summarised, left out or reframed?

 - How far does this narrative support my next steps?

 Take time to look at what your private career narrative is.
 Which stories are you telling yourself?
-Is it limiting your choices before you examine them?
+Are you limiting your choices before you examine them?

 Do you find yourself looking wistfully at new jobs, thinking ‘I couldn’t combine that with being a mum’ or ‘That isn’t for me’ (because you didn’t perform at your best in exams 20 years ago at a time of family crisis)?

-If you’re interested in career change, how could you complete the sentence ‘A turning point for me came when …’?
+If you’re interested in career change, one way to approach your career narrative is to complete the sentence ‘A turning point for me came when …’

-For example, ‘I’ve always worked as a care assistant with elderly people, but a turning point for me came when I looked back on my experience helping out with my local youth club and realised what a lot I got from that.
+For example, ‘I’ve always worked as a care assistant with elderly people, but a turning point for me came when I looked back on my experience helping out with my local youth club and realised how much I gained from that.
 That’s why I’m now applying for social work training.’

-Examining how someone else narrates their career story can help you to identify what might be important and to explore how presenting a career narrative in different ways might provide a different perspective.
-As you hear how others adapt their stories, consider which bits of your career narrative you might use in different circumstances:
+Examining how someone else narrates their career story can help you to identify important themes, and to explore how presenting a career narrative in different ways might provide a different perspective.
+Take some time to ask your family, friends and colleagues what their career stories are.
+As you hear how others adapt their stories, consider which bits of your career narrative you might use in different circumstances.
+For example:

-- at a jobs fair with a stranger
+- at a recruitment fair talking with a stranger

 - in an appraisal discussing new projects with your manager